reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 **Karen: Good afternoon, my name is Karen and today I'll uhh**
->Device: Don't say Uhh
+>Device: Don't say "Uhh"

 **Karen: Today I'll be talking about photosynthesis
->Device: Speak Slower
+>Device: Speak "slower"

 **Karen(slower): Photosynthesis is how plants convert light into energy
->Device: Speak Louder
+>Device: Speak louder

 **Karen(louder): plants contain like chloroplasts in their cells
->Device: Don't say like
+>Device: Don't say "like"

 \*\***Please describe and document your process.**\*\*